lpaulette/cse15l-lab-reports/lab-report5-week9.md

 This combination returns the name of `file1` or the current file if `file1` has been edited more recently than `file2`.
 [Link to source.](https://www.ibm.com/docs/en/aix/7.2?topic=f-find-command)

 In the following code block I wrote something on the text file e.txt and saved it.
-Right after I used the -newer command with this text file and a java file that I haven't edited.
+Right after, I used the -newer command with this text file and a java file that I haven't edited.

 ```
 leezz@Lisa MINGW64 ~/OneDrive/Documents/UCSD/WI23/lab3 (main)